jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/make_tdd_environment.rst

   - ``--requirement`` is an option that can be given to the ``add`` argument for `Python packages`_ in a given file_
   - ``requirements.txt`` is the name of the given file_.
 It helps to manage `Python programs`_ that are needed by the project.
 In this case I only have one program.
 A project can have a big number of programs it needs and using one file_ with one command is easier than one command for each program_

-  the terminal_ is your friend, and shows setup and installation
+  the terminal_ is my friend, and shows setup and installation

   .. code-block:: shell